helloimlixin/laser/README.md

 # LASER: Learnable Adaptive Structured Embedding Representation

-This repository provides two autoencoder baselines for image reconstruction:
+This repository provides three autoencoder baselines for image reconstruction:

 - **Vector Quantized VAE (VQ-VAE)** — discrete latent codes with a learnable codebook.
 - **Dictionary Learning VAE (DL-VAE)** — sparse dictionary bottleneck trained with Batch OMP.
+- **K-SVD VAE (K-SVD-VAE)** — dictionary learning with K-SVD updates (classical SVD-based algorithm).

 Generation utilities have been removed for now so you can focus on training and evaluating reconstructions only.

 ## Features

-- 🚀 Choice of bottlenecks: vector quantization or dictionary learning
+- 🚀 Choice of bottlenecks: vector quantization, gradient-based dictionary learning, or K-SVD
 - ⚡ GPU-friendly implementation with AMP-aware sparse coding
 - 📊 Reconstruction quality metrics: MSE, PSNR, SSIM, optional LPIPS/FID
 - 🔧 Modular architecture powered by PyTorch Lightning and Hydra